Welcome to Reception

 Headteachers: Mrs Lynch and Mrs Rees

-Early Years Coordinator: Mrs Bristow
+Early Years Assistant Headteacher: Mrs Bristow

 SENCo: Mrs Hough